notsimon/notsimon.github.io/posts/2017-05-10-potential-estimation.md

   \nabla \times B = 0
 $$

-In order to be plausible, our approximation of the magnetic field should obey these two laws.
-In other words, it must be *divergence-free* and *irrotational*.
+In other words, the magnetic field we are modeling must be *divergence-free* and *irrotational*: these two constraint drastically reduces the search space of possible vector fields.

 An irrotational vector field can be fully described as the gradient of a scalar field, called a scalar potential: